hecanjog/dronelife.org/readme.md

 Set the sqlalchemy connection uri environment variable by adding the following to your .bashrc (replacing password with the password you set for your user!)

     export DRONELIFE_SQLALCHEMY_DATABASE_URI='postgresql://dronelife:password@localhost/dronelife'

+### Application setup

+First, make sure you have python 2.7 and pip installed

+To install dronelife globally, from the src directory run:

+    sudo python setup.py develop

+Which will install dronelife in 'develop' mode, which lets you hack on the code without having to reinstall the module on every change.
+In production, `install` should be used instead of `develop`.

+To run the app (don't do this in production) just:

+    python run.py

+Which will start a local server.
+The site will be accessable from `http://127.0.0.1:5000`